 At sunset, you will be given the chance to explore the sand dunes which seem to go on for miles.
 This is a fantastic picture opportunity so make sure you bring your camera!

-Although driving in the desert does have its challenges, the platinum heritage team don’t participate in any ‘dune bashing’.
+Although driving in the desert does have its challenges, the Platinum Heritage Desert Safari team don’t participate in any ‘dune bashing’.
 So, you have no need to worry about being thrown around.
 As I get car sick, this suited me down to the ground.

 The Falcon is UAE’s national animal and, as I learned here, the fastest bird on this earth.
 At the falconry show, you can get up close and personal with these birds and see them in action.